vincent-margiotta/dotfiles/README.md

 # Simple Dotfile Management

 Manages my dotfiles in a flexible, straight-forward fashion.
 The repository consists of my dotfiles and a linker script.

 Feel free to copy/fork this repository and any configuration files you find within it.
 There are no secrets or sensitive data contained within.

-## Features
+## Linker Features

 * Creates parent directories as required
 * Links relative to the `$DOTFILES` environment variable (default: `$HOME`)
 * Overwrites existing links

-## Limitations
+## Linker Limitations

 * Links only regular files
 * Links one file per invocation

-## Usage
+## Linker Usage

 To invoke the linker pass it a repository dotfile on the command line: